 Introduction to MySQL Subquery

-In MySQL, a Subquery is defined as a SELECT SQL Statement that is used inside another SQL statement to calculate the results of outer queries.
-Simply in SQL, a Subquery is an inner query which is placed within an outer SQL query using different SQL clauses like WHERE, FROM, HAVING and with statement keywords such as SELECT, INSERT, FROM, UPDATE, DELETE, SET or DO, accompanied with expressional operators or logical operators.
+In MySQL, a Subquery has defined as a SELECT SQL Statement used inside another SQL statement to calculate the results of outer queries.
+A Subquery, in SQL, is an inner query that is placed within an outer SQL query using different SQL clauses like WHERE, FROM, and HAVING, along with statement keywords such as SELECT, INSERT, FROM, UPDATE, DELETE, SET, or DO, and accompanied with expressional operators or logical operators.

 - Single Row Subquery: It either returns zero or a single row